lorenzo-stoakes/stanford-ai/ml/notes/notes.md

     +--------------------+--------------------+--------------------+--------------------+--------------------+

-Hard to visualise graphically, notation gets more complicated.
+hard to visualise graphically, notation gets more complicated.

-Turns out linear algebra is very useful for working with this amount of data.
+turns out linear algebra is very useful for working with this amount of data.

-Linear algebra very useful for implementing efficient solutions to problems.
+linear algebra very useful for implementing efficient solutions to problems.

-3. Linear Algebra Review
+3. linear algebra review
 ------------------------

-## Video: Matrices and Vectors ##
+## video: matrices and vectors ##

-What are matrices, what are vectors?
+what are matrices, what are vectors?

-Matrix: rectangular array of numbers, e.g.:-
+matrix: rectangular array of numbers, e.g.:-

     [ 1402 191  ]    [ 1 2 3 ]
     [ 1371 821  ] or [ 4 5 6 ]
     [ 949  1437 ]
     [ 147  1448 ]

-Dimension of matrix = rows x cols, e.g. the above are 4x2 and 2x3.
+dimension of matrix = rows x cols, e.g. the above are 4x2 and 2x3.

-Sometimes written as |R^(4x2) and |R^(2x3) to refer to all matrices of the specified dimensions.
+sometimes written as |r^(4x2) and |r^(2x3) to refer to all matrices of the specified dimensions.

-We refer to elements of a matrix, A, as A_ij, where i = element row, j = element column.
+we refer to elements of a matrix, a, as a_ij, where i = element row, j = element column.

-So in:-
+so in:-

     [ 1402 191  ]
     [ 1371 821  ]
     [ 949  1437 ]
     [ 147  1448 ]

-    A_11 = 1402
+    a_11 = 1402
-    A_12 = 191
+    a_12 = 191
-    A_32 = 1437
+    a_32 = 1437
-    A_41 = 147
+    a_41 = 147
-    A_43 = undefined (error)
+    a_43 = undefined (error)

-Vector is a special case of a matrix - an nx1 matrix.
+vector is a special case of a matrix - an nx1 matrix.

-E.g.:-
+e.g.:-

         [ 460 ]
         [ 232 ]